 Dementia with Lewy bodies

-Information in this booklet is for anyone who wants to know more about dementia with Lewy bodies (DLB).
+This booklet is for anyone who wants to know more about dementia with Lewy bodies (DLB).
 This includes people living with DLB, their carers, families and friends.

 Order health information